govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 ##### Statuslists

 This is the endpoint that will return the status list in response to a Get request.
-The response will have the Status List JWT as described by OAuth Status List including a ttl of 1-12 hours to allow caching the status list.
+The response will have the Status List JWT as described by Token Status List including a ttl of 1-12 hours to allow caching the status list.

 Example request: